Sequential importance sampling for estimating expectations over the space of perfect matchings

 The first problem is to estimate the number of Latin squares of order $n$.
 Asymptotic evaluation of this number is a long open problem.
 We compare three conjectured approximations using SIS.

 The second problem involves a well-studied card guessing game.
-A deck of $mn$ cards has $n$ distinct values, each repeated $m$ times.
+A deck of $dk$ cards has $d$ distinct values, each repeated $k$ times.
 The cards are shuffled and a guessing subject tries to guess the values one at a time.
 After each guess the subject is told if the guess was right or wrong (not the actual value of the card if wrong).
 The greedy strategy -- guess the most likely card each time -- involves evaluating permanents.
 We implement SIS for this problem and give a host of examples and findings.

 The third involves counting matchings in bipartite graphs generated by simple stochastic block models.
 Here, we investigate the benefit of using sequential importance sampling with doubly stochastic scaling (Algorithm \ref{alg: SIS-matching} with $Q^A$ as an input).
 The simulations show that with $Q^A$ the estimator converges faster to the number of matchings in stochastic block models.